miraclebro89757/QA-Roadmap-From-0-to-Hero/README.md

 ## 🧑‍🏫 Meet Your Mentor

 Hi!
-I’m [Your Name], a native Chinese speaker passionate about QA and teaching.
+I’m Jay Zhai, a native Chinese speaker passionate about QA and teaching.
 I’m learning English and all content here is written in English to help both you and me grow!

 - [LinkedIn](your-linkedin-url)